Christmas Crack Candy

 - Once you reach the desired temperature, immediately turn off the heat.
 Stir in the vanilla.
 Then gently pour in the oyster crackers and stir to coat well.

 - Carefully, pour the crackers out on the parchment paper.
-Use a spatula to quickly separate the pieces, so they dry individually. **If your candy thermometer is accurate you reached the proper temperature, the candy will dry and harden on its own.
+Use a spatula to quickly separate the pieces, so they dry individually. *If your candy thermometer is accurate, and you have reached the proper temperature, the candy will dry and harden on its own.
 It will have a light glossy sheen.
 If it stays sticky or looks crystalized, your candy thermometer is probably inaccurate.
 You can fix this by moving the candy onto a parchment paper lined baking sheet.
 Bake in a single layer at 450 degrees F for 5 minutes.

 - Once the candy is completely cool, melt the chocolate chips.
 Either place them in a double-boiler over low heat, stirring until melted, or place in a microwave-safe boil, and nuke in one minute increments, stirring in between until completely melted.